HamedAlemo/advanced-geo-python/lectures/13_raster.md

 ---
 ## Geospatial Raster Data

-In the lection on Vector Data you learned about different types of vector data.
-The other primary type of geospatial data is raster.
-Raster data is stored as a grid of values which are rendered on a map as pixels.
+Raster data are a primary type of data for geospatial assets.
+Rasters are stored as a grid of values which are rendered on a map as pixels.
 Each pixel value represents an area on the Earth’s surface.

 ## What is a Raster?